paulohfsantos/delivery-service-kt/README.md

 ## Description

-This microservice is responsible for managing the delivery and purchasing of products.
+This service is responsible for managing the delivery of products.

 ## OBS:
-- This microservice is not ready yet
 - this project is using JDK 11
 - this project is using Spring Boot 2.7.14 SNAPSHOT

+## database (MySQL 8)
+create 2 databases:
+- delivery_db
+- purchasing_db

+### This project is under development, so it is not ready yet.